Modified representations for the close evaluation problem: Abstract

 \section{Abstract}

-When using boundary integral equation methods, we represent solutions of a linear, partial differential equation as layer potentials.
+When using boundary integral equation methods, we represent solutions of a linear partial differential equation as layer potentials.
 It is well-known that the approximation of layer potentials using quadrature rules suffer from poor resolution when evaluated closed to (but not on) the boundary.
-To address this challenge, we establish new layer potential identities that can be used to modify the solution's representation.
-Similar to Gauss's law used to modify Laplace's double-layer potential, we provide new identities to modify Laplace's single-layer potential and Helmholtz layer potentials that avoid the close evaluation problem.
-Several numerical examples illustrate the efficiency of the technique in two and three dimensions.
+To address this challenge, we provide modified representations of the problem's solution.
+Similar to Gauss's law used to modify Laplace's double-layer potential, we use modified representations of Laplace's single-layer potential and Helmholtz layer potentials that avoid the close evaluation problem. {Some techniques have been developed in the context of the representation formula or using interpolation techniques.
+We provide alternative modified representations of the layer potentials directly (or when only one density is at stake).} Several numerical examples illustrate the efficiency of the technique in two and three dimensions.